 Introduction

-This document outlines how Splunk's approach supports organisations in transitioning from Sentinel while enhancing their overall security operations.
-By focusing on real-world use cases, migration strategies, and practical capabilities, this guide aims to help organisations make informed decisions that align with their operational goals and security needs.
+Splunk's approach supports organizations transitioning from Sentinel while enhancing their overall security operations.
+By focusing on real-world use cases, migration strategies, and practical capabilities, this guide aims to help organizations make informed decisions that align with their operational goals and security needs.
+Below, we address the following key areas:

 Most SIEMs try to dazzle procurement departments with large numbers of pre-built detections.
 Sentinel, while offering detections, lacks transparency and usability outside its console, making it harder for practitioners to identify updates or threat mappings until an attack occurs.
 This reactive approach can leave gaps in security posture.
 Splunk provides a flexible platform that is capable of advanced analytics whilst reducing noise.
 Splunk ES also delivers over 1,500 curated detections aligned with frameworks like MITRE ATT&CK, providing immediate value for those who want a head-start.
 It further seeks to keep users updated on emerging threats through automated content updates from the Splunk Threat Research Team.
 Regularly being first in the industry to provide targeted queries to major global and local incidents.

-Security teams are drowning in data and overwhelmed with alerts.
-When Splunk customers use Risk Based Alerting (RBA), they see a 30% to 80% reduction in alerting volume*, while the remaining alerts are higher fidelity, provide more context for analysis, and are more indicative of true security issues.
 RBA provides teams with a unique opportunity to pivot cybersecurity resources from reactive to proactive while building out a flexible foundation to mature security operations across multiple departments.
-As alert fidelity and true positive rates increase, analysts are freed up to work on higher-value tasks, such as threat hunting, adversary simulation, or building up their skill sets and preparation to better face evolving threats.Sentinel lacks these advanced alerting capabilities, leaving analysts to sift through a high volume of alerts without clear prioritisation, which can delay responses to critical incidents.
+As alert fidelity and true positive rates increase, analysts are freed up to work on higher-value tasks, such as threat hunting, adversary simulation, or building up their skill sets and preparation to better face evolving threats.

 *testimonial; unique results will vary

-Splunk unifies threat detection, investigation, and response (TDIR) workflows, integrating seamlessly with tools like Splunk SOAR, Splunk User Behaviour Analytics, and Splunk Attack Analyzer.
+Splunk unifies threat detection, investigation, and response (TDIR) workflows, integrating seamlessly with tools like Splunk SOAR, Splunk User Behavior Analytics, and Splunk Attack Analyzer.
 This broad support for hybrid and third-party environments makes it ideal for addressing diverse SOC needs.
 Sentinel, while offering automation through Logic Apps, is heavily tied to the Azure ecosystem, limiting its extensibility and its ability to support organisations operating in multi-cloud or hybrid environments.

-After a decade of being one of the world's leading SIEM platforms, the Splunk community is vast and sometimes fanatical, with a large recruiting pool and world class talent.
+After a decade of being one of the world's leading SIEM platforms, the Splunk Community is vast and sometimes fanatical, with a large recruiting pool and world class talent.
 Splunk’s community is very active and community feedback is key to ongoing improvements in Splunk ES.
 Splunk also demonstrates its commitment back to the security community by being a founding member of the Open Cybersecurity Schema Framework (OCSF) and providing architectural flexibility with predictable costs.
-Microsoft, while contributing minimally to OCSF, prioritises its proprietary standards, which may leave customers less prepared for evolving industry challenges.
+Microsoft, while contributing minimally to OCSF, prioritizes its proprietary standards, which may leave customers less prepared for evolving industry challenges.

 Capability/Feature | Splunk Enterprise Security | Microsoft Sentinel | Notes |